 I never realized the importance of parents on a holiday like this, until I’m actually having to experience it without them.

 Having already spent the entire Ramazan with my parents abroad, with my sister and I being in Pakistan, made me cherish my parents’ presence.
-It isn’t easy waking up, having Sehri, getting through the day and making Iftaar without an older guardian around.
-No one runs after you to eat more dahi, or make sure that you have a proper and healthy Iftaar.
+It isn’t easy waking up, having sehri, getting through the day and making iftari without an older guardian around.
+No one runs after you to eat more dahi, or make sure that you have a proper and healthy iftari.

 You gotta take care of that all by yourself.